ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

 in the same alignment and raytracing process.
 Differing incident ray directions for different heliostats may not make much sense in the usual operation of the power plant, but this is very useful for calibration tasks.

-To map each helisotat with its designated target area and incident ray direction you can use the following mapping structure:
+To map each heliostat with its designated target area and incident ray direction you can use the following mapping structure:

 .. code-block::